becdetat/logo2openscad/readme.md

 Only a very small subset of the Berkeley Logo dialect is included.
 At the moment only basic movement and pen up/down commands are supported.

-- Separators: newline and `;`
+- Command separators: newline and `;`
 - Single line comments: `# ...` and `// ...` (to end of line)
 - Multi-line comments: `/* ... */`
-- Numbers: decimals and negative values allowed
+- Numbers: decimals allowed
 - Commands (long + short aliases):
 	- `FD` / `FORWARD <n>`
 	- `BK` / `BACK <n>`